Steve Witkoff: Negotiations with Russia

 In the interview, Witkoff spoke positively of Vladimir Putin.
 He called Putin a "great guy" and "super smart."
 Witkoff said, "I liked him, I think he was honest" and "I don't regard Putin as a bad guy".
 According to Witkoff, Putin told him that he prayed for "his friend" Donald Trump following the assassination attempt in Pennsylvania.
 He recalled that "President Putin had commissioned a beautiful portrait of President Trump, from the leading Russian artist, and actually gave it to me and asked me to take it home to President Trump".
 Ukraine's president, Volodymyr Zelenskyy, said that Ukrainians were "very disturbed" by Witkoff's comments and believed he had been influenced by Russian disinformation.
-U.S. Democratic Representative Seth Moulton called Witkoff's comments "insane" and accused him of "negotiating for the other side" and "taking the side of our enemy."
 Journalist Stephen Pollard commented that Witkoff may mean well, but was embarrassingly out of his depth dealing with Putin.

 In April 2025, Witkoff met with Putin in Moscow.
 Witkoff did not bring his own interpreter to the meetings, instead relying on Kremlin-provided translators.
-The decision was noted as a departure from standard diplomatic protocol, with former U.S. ambassador Michael McFaul commenting that “the language is never the same” when using only host-country interpreters.
+The decision was noted as a departure from standard diplomatic protocol, with former U.S. ambassador Michael McFaul commenting that "the language is never the same" when using only host-country interpreters.